 Create a container image for the containers that will forward packets to the ExtraHop system.
 After you create the container image, you must store the image in a registry that is accessible to all nodes in the EKS cluster.
 The registry can be the AWS Elastic Container Registry (ECR) or another third-party registry.

-Click the download link under Installation package for Other Linux distributions.
+Click the download link under Installation package for Ubuntu 22.04.

-Open a terminal application and run the following command to extract the
+- Open a terminal application and navigate to the deploy_kubernetes_daemon directory.

-In the rpcapd directory, create the docker image:
+Run the following command to create the docker container image:

 If you are storing the image in ECR, log in to the registry: